One of the greatest gifts that travel has given me is patience.

-There were two options from San Ignacio’s bus station:
+There were two options for travelling to Placencia from San Ignacio’s bus station:

 Either a bus to Belmopan, a bus to Independence, and a water taxi to Placencia, or a bus to Belmopan, a bus to Dangriga, and a bus to Placencia.
 Either route would take several hours with the total distance coming in at roughly 125 miles.